Choose your preferred language.

 • Executive Leadership Conference | Suffolk County Sheriff's Office

+The mission of the Annual Executive Leadership Conference is to develop, equip and empower the next generation of leaders.
 MISSION TO DEVELOP, EQUIP & EMPOWER THE NEXT GENERATION OF EXECUTIVE LEADERS.
-SAVE THE DATE!
-The 2023 Executive Leadership Conference will be held on Monday, September 18th and Tuesday, September 19th at Hofstra University.
+REGISTER NOW!
+The 2024 Executive Leadership Conference will be held on Tuesday, October 8th at the Boulton Center for the Performing Arts, Long Island.
 Would you like to attend our upcoming Executive Leadership Conference?
-Fill out the form below and once registration is live, we'll send you a link to register.
-Submit Thank you for your interest in joining us at our upcoming Executive Leadership Conference.
-You will receive an email with details on how to register this event within 24-48 hours.
+Fill out the form below to register: I would like to attend a discounted menu lunch at Napper Tandy's.
+Submit Thank you for your interest in joining us at the 2024 Executive Leadership Conference.
+You will receive an email with details on the Conference closer to the date.
 Please note: some county or government agencies may block email correspondence from outside agencies.
-To ensure you receive correspondence, please add Kelly.Mazzotta@suffolkcountyny.gov to your email address list.
+To ensure you receive correspondence, please add william.blomberg@suffolkcountyny.gov to your email address list.
+For more information follow us on Instagram by clicking on the icon below.

 • Sheriff's Office Chaplains | Suffolk County Sheriffs Office